-Have you heard about the virtually unknown GHP 2800 W jackhammer and wondering if it’s a good purchase?
+Have you heard about the virtually unknown GHP 2800 Watt jackhammer and wondering if it’s a good purchase?

 This is supposedly the more powerful version of the XtremepowerUS 2200 which we reviewed before, but how well does the it perform in real life?

 We took the GHP out for a test drive, so to speak, and we were quite happy with the results.
 Details follow.

 - The GHP breaker hammer runs on 2800 watts, giving it more power than other models in its range

 - It has a no-load speed of 1900 impacts per minute, great for heavy-duty work

 - A bull-point and flat chisel are included.
 Both are 1 ⅛” and can be used on a number of different materials